shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 Post-event workflow
 ```

-My recommendation would therefore be:
+My recommendation should therefore be:

 ```text
 VERSION 1